-Now that you have received multiple car insurance quotes, compared coverage and rates, it is time to pick the best policy and contact your insurance agent.
+Now that you have received multiple car insurance quotes, compared coverage and rates, it is time to pick your policy.

-After you've received multiple quotes, compared the coverage levels, and picked the best policy, you're nearly done.
+After you've received multiple quotes, compared the coverage levels, and picked the right policy, you're nearly done.
 Now, you will just have to make some decisions about paying for and renewing your policy.